Skip to Main Content

 Do you feel like your work must be one hundred percent perfect, one hundred percent of the time?
 Truth is, there will never be the "perfect time", and your work will never be one hundred percent flawless.
 The sooner you're able to accept that, the better off you'll be.
 Not all perfectionism is inherently bad.
 Experts refer to it as adaptive perfectionism.
 Adaptive perfectionism is healthy and normal and relates to an intense effort that is put forth to achieve a certain goal.
 Adaptively perfectionistic individuals set high but realistic standards and don't resort to harsh self-criticism when these standards are not reached.
 The goal is not to slip into that “other” form of perfectionism that is maladaptive and can stand in the way of leading a happy and successful life.

 When the out-of-control perfectionist fails to reach a goal, they experience major self-doubt and worry about measuring up.
 Whether they realize it or not, this group can also be control freaks, feeling like if they want something done right, they have to do it themselves.
-These so-called impostors think every task they tackle has to be done perfectly, and they rarely ask for help.
+These so-called imposters think every task they tackle has to be done perfectly, and they rarely ask for help.
 That perfectionism can lead to two typical responses.
 They may procrastinate, putting of an assignment out of fear that he or she won’t be able to complete it to the necessary high standards.
 Or, he or she may overprepare, spending much more time on a task than is necessary.

 I don’t want to leave you with the idea that Imposter Syndrome is only about perfectionism.
 Far from it.
 Perhaps the next time I share, I will look at the problem from the social context and how a law firm environment can actually increase the likelihood of developing imposter feelings among its professionals.

 We will look closely at that environment and consider the quality of treatment people receive from others ̶ particularly the type of treatment that communicates a sense of value, worth, and fitness.
-Individuals may very well feel like impostors when they are treated in ways to suggest they are.
-Similarly, such impostor feelings can also be mitigated when these individuals are treated by others as a person of value and worth.
+Individuals may very well feel like imposters when they are treated in ways to suggest they are.
+Similarly, such imposter feelings can also be mitigated when these individuals are treated by others as a person of value and worth.

 How to Deal with Imposter Syndrome